Heinz Ebeling: Squadron leader

 On 22 August, the command hierarchy in JG 26 changed.
 Hauptmann Adolf Galland, who had commanded III.
-Gruppe, was appointed Geschwaderkommodore (wing commander) of JG 26.
+Gruppe, was appointed Geschwaderkommodore of JG 26.
 In consequence, Hauptmann Gerhard Schöpfel, who had led 9.
 Staffel until then, succeeded Galland as Gruppenkommandeur of III.
 Gruppe and Ebeling was given command of 9.
 Staffel as Staffelkapitän (squadron leader).

 On 31 August, Ebeling claimed three aerial victories.
 JG 26 flew three combat air patrols to the northern banks of the Thames Estuary.
 Near North Weald, Ebeling claimed a No. 56 Squadron Hurricane fighter shot down at 09:50.
 In this encounter, his Bf 109 E-4 (Werknummer 3712—factory number) sustained combat damage, resulting in a forced landing in the English Channel.
 He was then rescued by a Dornier Do 18 flying boat from the Seenotdienst (sea rescue service).
 On a later patrol that day, Ebeling engaged combat with Hurricane fighters of the No. 85 Squadron and was credited with the destruction of two fighters northwest of Folkestone.

 In September, 9.
 Staffel began flying fighter-bomber missions.
 That month, Ebeling claimed three further aerial victories.
 Sources provide conflicting information regarding actions on 6 and 7 September.
 According to Caldwell, on 6 September, Ebeling shot down a No. 303 Squadron Hurricane fighter northwest of Dover.
 That day, the Luftwaffe had targeted RAF airfields and aircraft factories in southern England.
 According to the authors Prien, Stemmer, Rodeike and Bock, this claim was filed on 7 September.
 On 7 September, the Luftwaffe launched a bombing campaign against the United Kingdom, predominantly against London, which was dubbed The Blitz.
-That day, Ebeling claimed two, only one was confirmed, No. 603 Squadron Supermarine Spitfire fighters shot down southeast of London.
+That day, Ebeling claimed two, only one was confirmed, No. 603 Squadron Spitfire fighters shot down southeast of London.

 On 5 November 1940, Ebeling, flying Bf 109 E-4 (Werknummer 2740), collided with his wingman Feldwebel Walter Braun, flying Bf 109 E-1 (Werknummer 3259), over Dungeness.
-Both pilots becoming prisoners for the rest of the war.
+Both pilots became prisoners for the rest of the war.
 Ebeling was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on this day for 18 victories in 163 missions, and the fast conversion of 9.
 Staffel to a fighter-bomber unit.
 His successor as Staffelkapitän of 9.
 Staffel became Oberleutnant Kurt Ruppert.
 Ebeling was taken to Canada where he spent the rest of the war as a prisoner of war.
+While imprisoned, he was promoted to Oberleutnant (first lieutenant).